2017 Carolina’s Indian Seminar: FAQ – Frequently Asked Questions

 The instructors travel from all over the United States to teach.
 They are extremely knowledgeable and always happy to answer your questions.
 There will be vendors available Friday through Saturday to purchase outfit materials if you just can’t wait to get started on your new outfit!

-The Saturday night Powwow, starting at 8:15pm, is an excellent time to show off some of the skills you acquired during the Saturday classes.
+The Saturday night Powwow starts at 8:15pm and is an excellent time to show off some of the skills you acquired during the Saturday classes.
 We often have in excess of 200 dancers on the floor on Saturday night representing a large variety of dance styles.
 This is a learning Powwow.
 Don’t be afraid to ask someone to help you with your dancing or to help you better understand Powwow protocol.
 Most of the young men and women you see dancing started at CIS in years past and love to show off their skills.